LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       Predicates describe what is true about the application domain.
 A predicate is identified by its *predicate indicator*, i.e. by its name and number of arguments using the notation ``Name/Arity``.
+      Predicates defined in :term:`objects <object>` and
+      :term:`categories <category>` are also referred to as :term:`methods <method>`.

    predicate alias
       An alternative functor (``Name/Arity``) for a predicate.
-Predicate aliases can be defined for any inherited predicate using the ``alias/2`` directive and for predicates listed in ``uses/2`` and ``use_module`` directives.
+Predicate aliases can be defined for any inherited predicate using the :ref:`directives_alias_2` directive and for predicates listed in :ref:`directives_uses_2` and :ref:`directives_use_module_2` directives.
       Predicate aliases can be used to solve inheritance conflicts and to improve code clarity by using alternative names that are more meaningful in the calling context.

    built-in predicate